godot-rust/gdnative-book/src/gdnative-overview/data-representations.md

 * **`Node`**
   Anything that's part of the scene tree, such as `Spatial` (3D), `CanvasItem` and `Node2D` (2D).
 Each node in the tree is responsible of its children and will deallocate them automatically when it is removed from the tree.
 At the latest, the entire tree will be destroyed when ending the application.
   **Important:** as long as a node is not attached to the scene tree, it behaves like an `Object` instance and must be freed manually.
 On the other hand, as long as it is part of the tree, it can be destroyed (e.g. when its parent is removed) and other references pointing to it become invalid.
+* **`Resource`**
+  Data set that is loaded from disk and cached in memory, for example 3D meshes, materials, textures, fonts or music (see also [Godot tutorial](https://docs.godotengine.org/en/stable/getting_started/step_by_step/resources.html)).
+  `Resource` inherits `Reference`, so in the context of godot-rust, it can be treated like a normal, reference-counted class.

 When talking about inheritance, we always mean the relationship in GDScript code.
 Rust does not have inheritance, instead godot-rust implements `Deref` traits to allow implicit upcasts.
 This enables to invoke all parent methods and makes the godot-rust API very close to GDScript.